Agriculture in California: 1950–2000

 In 1965, the Williamson Act became law, providing property tax relief to owners of California farmland and open-space land in exchange for agreement that the land will not be developed.

 The 1960s and 1970s saw major farm worker strikes including the 1965 Delano grape strike and the 1970 Salad Bowl strike.
 In 1975, the California Agricultural Labor Relations Act of 1975 was enacted, establishing the right to collective bargaining for farmworkers in California, a first in U.S. history.
 Individuals with prominent roles in farm worker organizing in this period include Cesar Chavez, Dolores Huerta, Larry Itliong, and Philip Vera Cruz.

-In the late 1980s the Ives flower ranch was the site of a notorious employment case.
-This ranch was in Ventura and involved Mixtec farm workers (from the Oaxaca state of southern Mexico) and illegal employment conditions.
-The ranch paid $1.5million in unpaid wages and fines.

 Through 1995 there were 50,000 Mixtecs every year in California agriculture.
 They were about 70% of the 10,000 agricultural laborers in San Diego County, and had been spreading northwards to also work in Oxnard, Santa Maria and Madera County, and even into Oregon and Washington.
 They were usually not the only indigenous Mexican ethnic groups – Zapotecs and Mayans were also usually working the same jobs.
-In the 1990s it was common to arrive in Arizona first, work on an Arizonan farm, and then move here.